Britain blocks Royal Bank of Scotland bonus plan

 RBS in February posted an 8.2 billion pound ($13.8 billion) pretax loss for 2013 due to restructuring costs and misconduct charges.

-The bank is shrinking its investment bank and selling off its U.S. business Citizens to appease MPs who want it to focus on lending to British households and businesses.
+The bank is shrinking its investment bank and selling off its U.S. business Citizens to appease lawmakers who want it to focus on lending to British households and businesses.

 RBS said on Friday that the change in strategy had led to an "exodus of talented staff".